Ocean Rain: Recording and music

 The band recorded and self-produced "The Killing Moon" – which was released on 20 January 1984 – at Crescent Studio in Bath, Somerset.
-After catching a cold, McCulloch completed the recording of the vocals for the song at Amazon Studio in Liverpool, where de Freitas also completed the drumming.
+After catching a cold, McCulloch completed the recording of the vocals for the song at Amazon Studio in Liverpool, where Pete de Freitas also completed the drumming.
 The band then went to Paris where they were booked into Les Studios des Dames and Studio Davout.
 Henri Loustau, the engineer at des Dames, assisted on the string passages and Adam Peters provided the string arrangements and played cello and piano.
 McCulloch, not happy with the lead vocals he had recorded in Paris, re-recorded most of the vocals at Amazon Studio in Liverpool.

-Continuing the band's prominent use of strings – which began with the 1982 single "The Back of Love" – they recorded Ocean Rain using a 35-piece orchestra.
+Continuing the band's prominent use of strings – which began with the 1982 single "The Back of Love" – the group recorded Ocean Rain using a 35-piece orchestra.
 Lead guitarist Will Sergeant said, "We wanted to make something conceptual with lush orchestration; not Mantovani, something with a twist.
 It's all pretty dark.
 'Thorn of Crowns' is based on an eastern scale.
 The whole mood is very windswept: European pirates, a bit Ben Gunn; dark and stormy, battering rain; all of that."
+Kristen Blanton of Paste Magazine said that "Ocean Rain’s expansive string arrangements allowed McCulloch to sooth his metaphysical melodies into a portrait of lush eroticism."
 During recording De Freitas used xylophones and glockenspiels in addition to his usual percussion, bass player Les Pattinson used an old reverb machine at des Dames and Sergeant's solo on "My Kingdom" was played using a Washburn acoustic guitar which he distorted through a valve radio.

-Cover
+Artwork

 As with their previous albums, the album cover was designed by Martyn Atkins and the photography was by Brian Griffin.
 With the band wanting to continue the elemental theme of the previous three albums, the photograph used on the front cover of the album is a picture of the band in a rowing boat which was taken inside Carnglaze Caverns, Liskeard, Cornwall.
 In his 2002 book Turquoise Days: The Weird World of Echo & the Bunnymen, author Chris Adams describes the cover as "a perfect visual representation of arguably the Bunnymen's finest album".

 The picture on the front cover of the original album was kept for the 2003 reissue.
 However, the design was altered slightly by graphic designer Rachel Gutek of the design company guppyart.
 This release contains an expanded booklet written by music journalist Max Bell giving the background to the album.
 The booklet contains a number of photographs which are credited to Sergeant and Pattinson.